 - You’ll Pay Higher Fees than Anyone else

-AARP recently asked 800 workers with 401(k)s what they thought they paid in fees.
+AARP recently asked 800 workers with 401(k)s what they thought they paid in fees in their qualified plan (401k).
 A stunning 70% responded that they weren’t being charged anything.
 They’re wrong.
 They pay fees and commissions on the mutual funds held in their accounts.
 Often times those fees are both invisible and higher than they would be in funds that compete on the open market for investor money.

 The erosive effect of fees and commissions is underestimated by all investors, but their effect is far worse in tax-qualified accounts.
 Why?
 Because while plan owners don’t ‘own’ all the money in their accounts, they do get to pay the fee and commission burden on all the money in their account – money that’s not theirs.
 What’s more, they’ll continue to do so for the rest of their lives.